 Wrongful Death

-When you have been involved in a car crash, it’s critical to know what you should do, as well as what you should NOT do – both at the scene of the accident and in the ensuing days, weeks, and months following car accidents in Miami FL.
+When you have been involved in a car crash, it’s critical to know what you should do, as well as what you should NOT do – both at the scene of the accident and in the ensuing days, weeks, and months following a car wreck in Miami FL.
 Although, immediately after, you’re more likely to be shaken up and preoccupied after, the below listed DO’s & DON’Ts will help protect your legal rights, plus increase your chances of a favorable outcome from your car accident lawsuit.

 DO's